Rational pullbacks of toric foliations: Toric varieties, foliations and rational maps

 \begin{remark} As in the case of projective spaces, the lifting $F$ fails to be unique.
-Moreover, different liftings give rise to different base loci. \end{remark} The problem of deciding whether a rational map between toric varieties admits a `complete' lifting to their respective homogeneous coordinate rings was addressed in \cite{BB}, where `complete' indicates that the lifting has the right base locus.
-That is
+Moreover, different liftings give rise to different base loci. \end{remark} The problem of deciding whether a rational map between toric varieties admits a \emph{complete} lifting to their respective homogeneous coordinate rings was addressed in \cite{BB}.
+Here the word `complete' indicates that the lifting has the right base locus.
+That is,

-where $Reg(\phi)$ is the maximal Zariski open subset on which $\phi$ is well defined as a regular map.
-To guarantee the existence of such liftings it is necessary to introduce multi-valued maps.
-In fact, each coordinate of these maps is a multi-valued section according to the following.
+where $Reg(\varphi)$ is the maximal Zariski open subset on which $\varphi$ is well defined as a regular map.
+In order to guarantee the existence of such liftings it is necessary to introduce multi-valued maps.
+Each coordinate of such map is a multi-valued section according to the following.

 \begin{definition} A \emph{multi-valued section on $X$} is an element $\gamma$ in the algebraic closure of $\CC(z_1,\dots,z_m)$.
 We say $\gamma$ is \emph{homogeneous} if $\gamma^r=f\in \CC(z_1,\dots,z_m)$ for some integer $r\geq 1$.
 In this case, we say that $\gamma$ is \emph{regular} at $p\in \CC^m$ if $f$ is regular at $p$. \end{definition}